Make a USB Stick

 Windows

-Download ImageWriter, unzip it in the place of your choice and run it.
+Download ImageWriter, unzip it, and run it.

 diskutil list